makrai/notes/liu16-lang-indep-compos-personality-trait.md

   * in the PAN Author Profiling challenge at CLEF in 2015 (Rangel+ 2015)
   * Much prior literature in this field has used some variation of enriched bag-of-words; e.g. the Open vocabulary approach (Schwartz+ 2013)
-  * relationship between word use and traits ...
-(Pennebaker+ 2003)
+  * relationship between word use and traits (Pennebaker+ 2003)
-  * levels of representation [such as syntactic, semantic, and] the psychologically-derived lexica of LIWC (Pennebaker+ 2015)
+  * levels of representation such as syntactic, semantic, and the psychologically-derived lexica of LIWC (Pennebaker+ 2015)
 * the relationship between language and personality is not consistent across all forms of communication (Nowson and Gill 2014)
 * task is framed as supervised sequence regression
-  * classification of [short] texts ... state-of-the-art BoW based approaches
+  * classification of short texts SOTA BoW based approaches
     * Han and Baldwin, 2011
 * we propose a novel recurrent and compositional neural network architecture, capable of constructing representations at character, word and sentence level